Croton Zanzibar is a tropical plant native to the Western Pacific islands, Australia, Malaysia, and Indonesia.

 The plants need some shade during the hottest times of the day.

 When you keep Zanzibar croton indoors, make sure it has enough humidity.
 Place it near a bright window, and mist it regularly.

 Or, place trays of water and pebbles near the plants.
 Outdoors, consider putting Zanzibar croton near a water feature.

 Watering and Feeding

 Do not keep the soil too wet.
 In the spring and summer, when the plant is in its growth stage, keep the soil moist.

 You can tell when Zanzibar needs watering.
 Its new foliage will look droopy and wilted.
 Fertilize weekly with a liquid fertilizer during the growing season.
 Zanzibar does not need fertilizing during the winter.

 Soil & Transplanting

 Plant Zanzibar in a rich but well-draining potting soil.
 Heavy soils hold water and lead to root rot.
-Slightly acidic soil is perfect for crotons. when grown outdoors cover the dirt with an organic mulch to keep the soil moist.
+Slightly acidic soil is perfect for crotons.
+When grown outdoors, cover the dirt with organic mulch to keep the soil moist.

 To transplant the Zanzibar